-On October 10, 2017, new clinical data was presented by John H. Sampson, MD, PhD, Robert H. and Gloria Wilkins Distinguished Professor and Chair of Neurosurgery at Duke University at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in brain cancer patients and a reassuring safety profile for MDNA55 as well as a substantially higher proportion of the target tissue being covered then in previous similar trials.
+On October 10, 2017, new clinical data were presented by John H. Sampson, MD, PhD, Robert H. and Gloria Wilkins Distinguished Professor and Chair of Neurosurgery at Duke University at the 2017 Congress of Neurological Surgeons ("CNS") (Boston, MA), demonstrating successful delivery in brain cancer patients and a reassuring safety profile for MDNA55 as well as a substantially higher proportion of the target tissue being covered then in previous similar trials.
 In some cases, close to 100% of the tumor and the 1 cm margin around it (at risk for tumor spread) had been successfully covered.

-On October 18, 2017, the Common Shares were quoted for trading on the OTCQX, a segment of the OTC marketplace reserved for high-quality non-U.S. companies, under the symbol, "MDNAF".
+On October 18, 2017, the Common Shares were quoted for trading on the OTC marketplace under the symbol "MDNAF".

-In November 2017, further drug distribution and safety data were presented by Dr. Krystof Bankiewicz, MD, PhD, Kinetics Foundation Chair in Translational Research and Professor in Residence of Neurological Surgery at the University of California San Francisco, at the Annual Meeting of the Society for Neuro-Oncology (San Francisco, CA), on the first 15 patients in the study confirming earlier results presented at the CNS.
+In November 2017, further drug distribution and safety data were presented by Dr. Krystof Bankiewicz, MD, PhD, Kinetics Foundation Chair in Translational Research and Professor in Residence of Neurological Surgery at the University of California San Francisco, at the Annual Meeting of the Society for Neuro-Oncology ("SNO") (San Francisco, CA), on the first 15 patients in the study confirming earlier results presented at the CNS.

 In October 2017, Medicenna was issued a U.S. Patent related to our Superkine platform.
-U.S. Patent 9,738,696, issued to Stanford and licensed exclusively to Medicenna, covers the composition of engineered IL-4 Superkines.
+U.S. Patent 9,738,696, issued to Leland Stanford Junior University ("Stanford") and licensed exclusively to Medicenna, covers the composition of engineered IL-4 Superkines.